BigMorty/ACA-Premium/README.md

 # ACA-Premium-UDR
-ARM and Bicep templates for deploying a Container Apps environment with UDR
+ARM and Bicep templates for deploying a Container Apps Premium environment